ajalab/slom/docs/getting-started/tutorial/record-sli-metrics.md

 The `errorRatio` field in the `prometheus` indicator specifies a [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) query to calculate the ratio of errors to all requests.
 The range for the `rate` operator is left unspecified using the `$window` placeholder.
-This allows Slom to generate rules for deriving error rates over different time windows.
+This allows slom to generate rules for deriving error rates over different time windows.
 Additionally, this query retains the `job` label using `sum by`.
 This is because Prometheus may be monitoring other services as well.